Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Tottori Hanakairo Flower Park

-- Admission Fees: Admission is 1,000 yen for adults (April-November) or 700 yen (December-March).
+Admission Fees: Admission fees vary between 500 and 1,000 yen depending on the month.
 Discounted rates for students are available.

 - There is a picnic area if you plan to bring your own lunch.